z0on/2bRAD_denovo/2bRAD_README.txt

 NIND=`cat bams | wc -l`
 ngsRelate -f freq -g myresult.glf.gz -n $NIND -z bams >relatedness

-# if coverage is highly unequal among samples, use myresult.covMat and myresult.ibsMat from angsd run for PCoA and PCA.
-In fact, using these results would be conservative in any case.

-# NgsAdmix for K from 2 to 5
+# NgsAdmix for K from 2 to 5 : do not run if the dataset contains clones or genotyping replicates!
 for K in `seq 2 5` ;
 do
 NGSadmix -likes myresult.beagle.gz -K $K -P 10 -o mydata_k${K};
 done

-# alternatively, to use real ADMIXTURE on called SNPs:
+# alternatively, to use real ADMIXTURE on called SNPs (requires plink and ADMIXTURE):
 gunzip myresult.vcf.gz
 plink --vcf myresult.vcf --make-bed --allow-extra-chr --out myresult for K in `seq 1 5`; \